Norman L. Ford - Founder of Ford & Ford Auctioneers, Inc.

 In 1994, Ford and Ford Auctioneers had an auction in Milligan, NE and sold some wonderfully rare and old autos.
 They sold a 1903 Curved Dash Oldsmobile, a 1914 Locomobile Model 48 Roadster and other early century models that hadn't "seen the light of day" for decades.
 Bidders came from at least 26 states for a chance to buy vehicles that many bidders had never seen in their original state, if at all.
 One bidder mentioned he had pulled a trailer all the way from Tennessee and bought only a Studebaker chassis.
-He said the prices were our of his range, but he enjoyed the trip.
+He said the prices were out of his range, but he enjoyed the trip.
 Another "southern gentleman" from South Carolina was driven to the sale by his grandson.
-He simply wanted to view the old cars but also educate his brandson about the era of vehicles and hadn't intended to buy anything.
-Old steam engine tractors, Wagner Motorcycle, early farm machinery, antique pedal cars and one day spent just selling antique car parts were just a sampling of the multiple day auction.
-A rare Redwing Jug was sold at this sale for $12,200, only three were ever made and displayed at the Chicago World's Fair in 1933.
+He simply wanted to view the old cars but also educate his grandson about the era of vehicles and hadn't intended to buy anything.
+Old steam engine tractors, a Wagner motorcycle, early farm machinery, antique pedal cars and one day spent just selling antique car parts were just a sampling of the multiple day auction.
+A rare Redwing Jug was sold at this sale for $12,200.
+Only three were ever made and one was displayed at the Chicago World's Fair in 1933.

-Norm has said that his era really loved cars!
+Norm had said that his era really loved cars!
 It comes quite natural then, for his love of automobiles and antique cars to carry over into his business.
-He has knowledge about Models A's, Model T's, old roadsters, touring, center-door sedans and roaster pickups but his era drove great cars like the Corvettes, Thunderbirds and muscle cars.
+He had knowledge about Models A's, Model T's, old roadsters, touring, center-door sedans and roaster pickups but his era drove great cars like the Corvettes, Thunderbirds and muscle cars.

-Norm has always been an outdoors man, enjoying everything outdoors, specifically fishing and hunting.
-He has a huge knowlege of firearms and ammo.
-He has always supported the protectin of Farm Land (CRP), the bird and animal populations and habitat.
-Norm has promoted the knowledge and safety of firearms as well as hunting and boating safety.
-He has spent the last 40 years conducting benefit auctions to raise money for Ducks Unlimited, Pheasant's Forever, Quail's Forever & the Turkey Federation.
+Norm was always an outdoors man, specifically fishing and hunting.
+He had a huge knowledge of firearms and ammo.
+He always supported the protection of Farm Land (CRP), bird and animal populations and habitat.
+Norm promoted the knowledge and safety of firearms as well as hunting and boating safety.
+He spent over 40 years conducting benefit auctions to raise money for Ducks Unlimited, Pheasants Forever, Quail Forever, and the Turkey Federation.

 From the very beginning, Norm always knew that honesty, knowledge, expertise and being a "people friendly" person, is what would make a successful auction team.
-VALUES he has always adhered to are:
+VALUES he always adhered to were: